The IBE is managed by the Director who reports to the Chair of the Trustees.

 Tim joined the IBE Board to Trustees in October 2019.

-Tim Langton is Head of Compliance at KPMG.
+Tim Langton is Chief Compliance Officer at the Wella Company.

 Tim is a respected ethics and compliance professional with more than 20 years’ experience of building, running and leading ethics and compliance functions, teams and programmes in medium to very large international global businesses in numerous sectors including: energy, utilities, manufacturing, oil and gas, mining, financial information and news, technology, industrial gases, materials handling and logistics.